Fiat currency is dead.

 Bitcoin now accounts for 41% of the cryptocurrency market cap.
 And Ethereum now makes up 34% of the total market cap.

 Since it started closing the gap, the big question has been: Will Ethereum overtake Bitcoin?

 And right now, it looks like it will.

 But there are other upstarts looking to win their share of the market.
-These are known as “Alternative CryptoCurrencies.”
+These are known as “alternative cryptocurrencies.”

-Capitalizing on the advantages of a government-proof and bank-proof currency means you need to take full responsibility for some of the work and security governments and banks provide for traditional currencies.
+Capitalizing on the advantages of a government-proof and bank-proof currency means you need to take full responsibility for some of the work and security that governments and banks provide for traditional currencies.

 First, you have to set up a digital wallet.
-This wallet is a collection password-protected data that includes a public and a private key.
+This wallet is a collection of password-protected data that includes a public and a private key.

 The public key is used as an address to which others can send currency.
 The private key is used to decrypt and access the public key.
 Securing and protecting your private key is absolutely essential.
 If the private key for an address is not kept secret, the currency can be stolen.

 A few known desktop wallets include Bitcoin Core, Armory, Hive OS, and Electrum.
 You can also get a mobile digital wallet on your smartphone.
 Bitcoin Wallet, Hive Android, and Mycelium Bitcoin Wallet offer mobile wallets.

 Once you have a wallet, you can purchase digital currency on an exchange, such as Coinbase or Kraken.
 Cryptocurrency exchanges are websites where you can buy, sell, or exchange cryptocurrencies for other digital currency or traditional dollars.